samuelduchesne/archetypal/paper/paper.md

 enable BEM at the urban scale.
-The three tools offer many advantages in their respective fields, but all suffer from the same flaw: creating building archetypes for any platform is a time-consuming, tedious and error-prone process. `archetypal` is a Python package that helps handle collections of such archetypes and to enable the interoperability between these energy simulation platforms to accelerate the creation of reliable UBEMs.
+The three tools offer many advantages in their respective fields, but all suffer from the same flaw: creating building archetypes for any platform is a time-consuming, tedious and error-prone process. `archetypal` is a Python package that helps handling collections of such archetypes and to enabling the interoperability between these energy simulation platforms to accelerate the creation of reliable UBEMs.
 This package offers three major capabilities for researchers and practitioners: